apache/beam/learning/prompts/code-explaination/06_io_tfrecord.md

 )
 ```

-[ReadFromTFRecord](https://beam.apache.org/releases/pydoc/current/apache_beam.io.tfrecordio.html#apache_beam.io.tfrecordio.ReadFromTFRecord) reads from a `TFRecord` source.
-By default TFRecordIO transforms use `coders.BytesCoder()`. `Map` transform applies `map_from_bytes` function to deserialize bytes to a Pythin object.
-Deserialized object is logged to a console.
+The [ReadFromTFRecord transform](https://beam.apache.org/releases/pydoc/current/apache_beam.io.tfrecordio.html#apache_beam.io.tfrecordio.ReadFromTFRecord) reads from a `TFRecord` source.
+By default, TFRecordIO transforms use `coders.BytesCoder()`.
+The `Map` transform applies the `map_from_bytes` function to deserialize bytes to a Python object.
+The deserialized object is logged to the console.